Cloris Leachman Dead at 94: Celebs Pay Tribute to Her Memory

-Cloris Leachman Dead at 94: Celebs Pay Tribute to the Oscar-Winning Actress
+Cloris Leachman Dead at 94: Mel Brooks, Ed Asner and More Stars Pay Tribute to the Oscar-Winning Actress

 Celebrated actress Cloris Leachman has died at the age of 94.
 As the news broke, some of the acclaimed performer's famous friends, fans and former co-stars paid tribute to her memory.